DBT For Addiction

 • Discovering you are not alone in recovery and life

-Many people struggling with substance abuse think in black and white.
+Many people struggling with substance abuse (such as opioid addiction) tend to think of situations as black and white.
 DBT for substance abuse can help people understand that there are many ways to view situations.
-DBT is tailored to each person’s needs and is used in group and individual therapy sessions.
+In a clinical practice, DBT is tailored to each person’s needs and is used in group and individual therapy sessions.

-People struggling with addiction or mental illness often react strongly to outside stimuli.
+People struggling with substance use disorder or mental illness can sometimes react strongly to outside stimuli.
 These reactions can be over-the-top or stronger than normal, which can cause issues.
-One main goal of DBT is to minimize intense reactions and manage emotions.
+One main goal of DBT is to practice active emotion regulation, and treatment providers help people struggling with substance use disorder to hone these skills.

 DBT teaches people the difference between extreme emotions and valid emotions.
 For example, being late to work might be very stressful.
-But in reality, it’s not worth the hours of worry.
-Learning when strong emotions are valid and when they are not can impact your life and relationships with others.
+But in reality, it’s not worth the worry (or other negative consequences).
+Learning when strong emotions are valid or not can impact your life and relationships with others.
+It can help you avoid destructive coping mechanisms that may make problems worse.

 One goal of DBT for substance abuse is to minimize the need for and desire for drugs and alcohol.
-Because nearly half of people abusing drugs or alcohol have co-occurring mental health problems, DBT can address both issues simultaneously, reducing relapse risk.
+Because nearly half of people abusing drugs or alcohol have co-occurring mental health problems, DBT can address both issues simultaneously and reduce relapse risk.

 The structure and goals of DBT for substance abuse may change depending on the setting, but the characteristics stay the same and include:

-• Acceptance and change – DBT teaches strategies to accept and tolerate life’s circumstances, emotions, and yourself.
+• Acceptance and Change: DBT skills training teaches strategies to accept and tolerate life’s circumstances, emotions, and yourself.
 People develop the skills to make positive changes in behaviors and interactions with others.

-• Behavioral – People learn to analyze destructive behavior patterns and replace them with positive, healthy behaviors.
+• Behavioral Skills: People learn to analyze destructive and ineffective behaviors and replace them with positive, healthy behaviors.

-• Cognitive – Therapists help people recognize and change unhealthy thoughts and beliefs and change them into positive and effective ones.
+• Cognitive Skills: Therapists help people recognize and change unhealthy thoughts and beliefs and change them into positive and effective ones.

-• Collaboration – DBT for substance abuse helps people learn to communicate and work with others as a team.
+• Collaboration Skills: DBT for substance abuse helps people learn to communicate and work with others as a team.
 It begins by collaborating with your treatment team.

-The most effective characteristic of DBT for substance abuse is encouraging people to recognize their positive strengths and attributes and how to use them.
+The most effective characteristic of DBT for substance abuse disorders is encouraging people to recognize their positive strengths and attributes and how to use them.
+They can learn to avoid substance misuse and other dysfunctional behaviors through self-awareness.

 In individual DBT for substance abuse, the therapist first ensures the person is emotionally stable before proceeding with therapy.
-The therapist typically starts by encouraging people to talk about their issues in order to uncover past experiences still affecting them today.
-This helps get to the root of addiction issues.
+The therapist typically starts a DBT program by encouraging people with substance abuse disorders to talk about their issues to uncover past experiences still affecting them today.
+This helps get to the root of substance use issues.

 When the emotions from past experiences start surfacing, the therapist teaches different ways to deal with emotions without using drugs or alcohol.
 Many people with addictions and mental health disorders perceive things negatively and not realistically.
 With help from the therapist, people start seeing situations clearly and choosing healthier behaviors and reactions.